preston-n/Projects/README.md

   * **Description:** A 3D Couch Competitive game where you play as Doodle (a cat) seeking to wreak havoc on your owner's house, or as Scrubb (a robot) trying to keep things together
   * **Role:** Tech Lead and Gameplay Programmer
   * **Some of the worked on features:**
-    * Gameplay Features (Scrubb Shooting and Bullet effects)
+    * Gameplay Features (Scrubb Weapons and Bullet effects)
     * Accessibility Options and General Settings
     * UI
   * *Made in Unreal Engine 5*